 Is your mailbox full?
 Are you getting weekly or even daily messages from your system administrator saying you need to reduce the Microsoft Outlook mailbox size?
 This can lead to a lot of wasted time cleaning up your mailbox.
 Try these tips for a faster, more organized approach to keep your mailbox smaller and easier to work with.

-Caution: Before starting these steps, take the time to backup your Outlook.pst file (stand-alone version) which is usually found under the Outlook Files folder in Documents.
+Caution: Before starting these steps, take the time to back up your Outlook.pst file (stand-alone version), which is usually found under the Outlook Files folder in Documents.

-The following steps apply to Microsoft Outlook 2016, Outlook 2013 and Outlook 2010:
+The following steps apply to Microsoft Outlook 2021, Outlook 2019, and Outlook 2016: